Our Charity Ambassadors

 “Sometime after the loss of my wife, I became a volunteer driver for Sobell House.
 During this time, I became aware of the fundraising that is required to support the running of the hospice and because my professional life involved ‘speaking to audiences’ I decided to use this skill and volunteer as a Community Ambassador.

-For many years I have enjoyed collecting cheques, giving short (3 minute) and long (1 hour) talks and thereby supporting Sobell House.
+For many years I have enjoyed collecting cheques, giving short (three minute) and long (one hour) talks and thereby supporting Sobell House.